-- The Ruffed Grouse Society and Pheasants Forever.
-Both of these groups partner with USACE to provide wildlife management support by improving habitat. - The American Chestnut Foundation (ACF).
-The ACF partners with the Raystown Lake Project to further research and reintroduction of the American Chestnut into Pennsylvania forests.
-There are currently 6 chestnut orchards at Raystown where various stages of backcrossed trees continue to grow and provide information to the ACF with the goal of producing blight resistant American chestnut trees. - The US Coast Guard Auxiliary (USCGA).
+- The American Chestnut Foundation (ACF).
+The ACF partners with the Raystown Lake Project to further research and reintroduction of the American chestnut into Pennsylvania forests.
+There are currently six chestnut orchards at Raystown where various stages of backcrossed trees continue to grow and provide information to the ACF with the goal of producing blight resistant American chestnut trees. - The US Coast Guard Auxiliary (USCGA).
 The USCGA provides safety patrols, conducts boat operation classes and supports numerous water safety special events all in support of the goal to make Raystown Lake a safer place to boat. - The Pennsylvania Striped Bass Association (PSBA).
-The PSBA serves as the primary partner to both the Raystown Project and PFBC in all aspects related to fisheries management.
+The PSBA serves as the primary partner to both the Project and PFBC in all aspects related to fisheries management.
 They provide support to artificial habitat construction and installation, lake-cleanup efforts, assist the FRL in maintaining lake navigation lights, and perhaps most notably operate a striped bass nursery to help maintain and improve striped bass populations. - The Marklesburg Volunteer Fire Department.
 The MVFD has the primary responsibility to respond to all accidents for the major portion of the lake.
 The fire department provides ambulance transports for injured mountain bikers and is equipped and trained to conduct rescue, search and recovery services.
 In addition, they provide safety training for the project staff.

-It is noteworthy that both the Friends of Raystown Lake and the Marklesburg Volunteer Fire Department have been recognized by USACE as the national partner of the year; the FRL in 2010 and the MVFD in 2015.
+Both the Friends of Raystown Lake and the Marklesburg Volunteer Fire Department were recognized by USACE as national partners of the year in 2010 and 2015, respectively.

-There are many other groups that are involved helping to further Raystown Lake's partnership ethic.
-Many of them focus on a single project or effort that closely matches the group's interest, so they are not mentioned here, but their contribution should not be overlooked.
-Those groups typically are part of Challenge Partnership Agreements that have a shorter duration.
+There are many other groups that are involved to further the success of Raystown Lake.
+Many focus on site-specific projects that coincide with their mission statement.
+These groups are typically part of Challenge Partnership Agreements that have a shorter duration.
 Many of these projects were part of USACE's Headquarters (HQ) supported Handshake Partnership Program.
-Raystown Lake has been very successful in its use of this program.
-Its proposals have been approved seven times since its inception in 2004.
-That is the most of any lake project in the nation at this time.
-During that time Raystown has partnered with 23 different groups and leveraged \$389,000 in partnership value, while receiving \$126,600 in HQ funding to match \$117,000 in RLP funds.
+Raystown Lake has been very successful in its use of this program since its inception in 2004.
+Raystown has partnered with 23 different groups under the Handshake Partnership Program and leveraged \$389,000 in partnership value, while receiving \$126,600 in HQ funding to match \$117,000 in Project funds.
 Overall, the Handshake Program has benefitted the lake by adding wayside exhibits, adding critical wildlife habitat, supporting conservation education programming, supporting chestnut research, beautifying the Visitor Center, advancing striper research through the nursery, and building the mountain bike Skills Park.
 The total value to the public exceeds \$630,000.

-Raystown Lake's national reputation within USACE's Natural Resource Management community as a partnering project shows that partners play a critical role in making Raystown Lake successful.
-For the past several years, Raystown has seen its partnership value exceed \$1.5 million in annual contribution value.
-Raystown has formed new partnerships that provided the expertise needed to complete construction projects, fostered existing partnerships that provided the foundation to improve fisheries habitats, and strengthened key partnerships to complete environmentally significant service projects, improve public safety, and improve access to project facilities.
-Partnerships are what makes Raystown successful.
+Annual partnership contributions (e.g. labor and materials), to Raystown Lake have exceeded \$1.5 million in value.
+Raystown Lake has formed new partnerships that provided the expertise needed to complete construction projects, fostered existing partnerships that provided the foundation to improve fisheries habitats, and strengthened key partnerships to complete environmentally significant service projects, improve public safety, and improve access to project facilities.
 Future recommendations regarding active partnering include:

-- Nourish existing partnerships while continuing to seek others who may have a specific interest in offering benefits for public lands; - Focus effort on school-aged groups to build community interest, ownership, and foster a desire in youth to engage in life-long civic duty; - Reward and recognize existing partners as Raystown Lake would not be what it is today without them.
+- Nourish existing partnerships while continuing to seek others who may have a specific interest in offering benefits for public lands; - Focus effort on school-aged groups to build community interest, ownership, and foster a desire in youth to engage in life-long civic duty; - · Reward and recognize existing partners.